David Buchwalter

 Publications

-- The acclimatory response of the mayfly Neocloeon triangulifer to dilute conditions is linked to the plasticity of sodium transport , PROCEEDINGS OF THE ROYAL SOCIETY B-BIOLOGICAL SCIENCES (2022)
+- The acclimatory response of the mayfly Neocloeon triangulifer to dilute conditions is linked to the plasticity of sodium transport , Proceedings of the Royal Society B Biological Sciences (2022)

-- Weak differences in sensitivity to major ions by different larval stages of the mayfly Neocloeon triangulifer , FRESHWATER SCIENCE (2022)
+- Weak differences in sensitivity to major ions by different larval stages of the mayfly Neocloeon triangulifer , Freshwater Science (2022)